nautobot/nautobot/nautobot/docs/user-guide/core-data-model/cloud/cloud.md

 # Cloud

-The new Cloud data models allow modeling [cloud networks](./cloudnetwork.md) and [cloud services](./cloudservice.md).
+The new Cloud data models allow the modeling of [cloud networks](./cloudnetwork.md) and [cloud services](./cloudservice.md).
 Here is an example of how these models can be used together to model an AWS Direct Connect.

 ## Example